defrancia91/apps/README.md

 ## How to Use
 - Get your Hugging Face API Key: if you do not already have one, obtain one here: https://huggingface.co/
 - Upload the earling release document
-- Run the Streamlit App
+- Run the Streamlit App here: https://defrancia91-apps-er-analysis-bot-v2-furrw3.streamlit.app/